The God of Knowledge July 2

 The man said, “I don’t know you look like an A level player to me?”
 His friend replied back “That’s because you have never seen an A level pool player”

-This message stuck with me for days and it struck a core in my heart.
-I knew I was a C level, Christian, at best.
-I would think about this message while I worked, I worked very hard.
+This message stuck with me for days and it struck a core in my heart, I knew I was a C level Christian at best.
+I would think about this message while I worked.
 I had never really won too many awards in my life, always on the losing baseball teams, football was even worse, I once won a tennis match in High school.
-So I set out to win the employee of the month award for my company.
+So, I set out to win the employee of the month award for my company.
 For six or seven months straight I performed, I led the company in new sales every month, but someone else always received the award, no matter how hard I worked.
-It was frustrating then one day as I was about to leave I overheard another salesman congratulate my friend and fellow salesman, Don, for winning the Employee of the month award.
-Don was so very gracious he whispered to the man “Shhh!
+It was frustrating then one day as I was about to leave, I overheard another salesman congratulate my friend and fellow salesman, Don, for winning the Employee of the month award.
+Don was so gracious he whispered to the man “Shhh!
 I don’t want Scott to know it would hurt his feelings, he has tried so hard to win this.”
 He hadn’t even placed it on his desk out of consideration for my feelings.
 The first month someone beat me in new sales and only by a margin of two new customers.

-The Sunday before Brother Lee had announced that he needed several men from the church to come in on Saturday and help with some much-needed work.
+On the Sunday before Brother Lee announced that he needed several men from the church to come in on Saturday and help with some much-needed work.
 We had the best men of Christ I had ever known, and this body of men enjoyed stepping up to do work for the Lord whenever the opportunity arose, without fail.

 I arrived on Saturday morning, Brother Harvey arrived and then Brother Lee and no-one else?
 We waited for a while and Brother Harvey had things he had to get done, so Brother Lee wanted me to work with him that day.
-As we worked together I knew the Lord had answered my prayer.
+As we worked together, I knew the Lord had answered my prayer.
 I noticed that Brother Lee was a man of deep thought and little talk.
-I could tell he was deeply bothered that no-one arrived to help out but he never said that I could sense it somehow.
-As we worked together he would share success principles with me governing work ethics, “Five minutes of preparation for a job can save you forty-five minutes of work” and more.
+I could tell he was deeply bothered that no-one arrived to help out, but he never said anything and I could sense it somehow.
+As we worked together, he would share success principles with me governing work ethics, “Five minutes of preparation for a job can save you forty-five minutes of work” and more.
 He spoke with me about leadership by walking in leadership.

 I was afraid to tell him about my selfish prayer, finally, as we were driving to the dump, I told him about what had happened at work the day before and how deeply it hurt and how hard I had tried.